 \subsection{Quantization-Induced Degradation on Validation Loss}

-To more accurately represent the intuition that increases in cross-entropy loss are more expensive the lower the cross-entropy is (as loss decrease is roughly logarithmic in compute), we show relative cross-entropy loss, defined as $\frac{\text{CE}(\hat{W})}{\text{CE}(W)} - 1$.
+To more accurately represent the intuition that increases in cross-entropy loss are more expensive the lower the cross-entropy is (as loss decrease is roughly logarithmic in compute), we show relative cross-entropy loss, defined as $(\frac{\text{CE}(\hat{W})}{\text{CE}(W)}) - 1$.

 We decouple the effect of learning rate decay from the amount of training data consumed, \looseness -1 we first focus on models trained with a \textbf{Warm up–Stable–Decay} schedule.
-We begin by examining Figure~\ref{fig:smol_b}~\ref{fig:smol_c}, which show 3- and 4-bit quantization degradation alongside the learning rate during the training trajectory of \textbf{SmolLM3} respectively.
-We observe that, on both bit levels, while quantization error increases rapidly in the beginning of training, it stays relatively constant during the 11 trillion tokens of stable phase, and only as the learning rate decays does quantization error spike.
-Figure \ref{fig:smol_a} shows how the validation loss follows a similar---albeit inverse---curve than that of the quantization error, where the degradation induced by 3-bit quantization is much higher.
-Similarly, \textbf{OpenSci} training runs from \citet{nezhurina_open-sci-ref-001_2025} in \cref{fig:opensci} display an analogous pattern: quantization error surges sharply as the learning rate decreases, for the different models on vastly different token budgets on the two bit-levels.
-We note that although 4-bit quantization causes little degradation, 3-bit quantization amplifies the resulting error.
+We begin by examining Figure~\ref{fig:smol_a}, which shows quantization error alongside the learning rate during the training trajectory of \textbf{SmolLM3}.
+We observe that, while quantization error increases rapidly in the beginning of training, it stays relatively constant during the 11 trillion tokens of stable phase, and only as the learning rate decays does quantization error spike.
+Figure \ref{fig:smol_b} shows how the validation loss follows a similar---albeit inverse---curve than that of the quantization error.
+Similarly, \textbf{OpenSci} training runs from \citet{nezhurina_open-sci-ref-001_2025} in Figure \ref{fig:opensci} display an analogous pattern: quantization error surges sharply as the learning rate decreases, for the different models on vastly different token budgets.